 Georgia requires drivers who own a vehicle to carry a minimum amount of auto liability insurance.
 Below are the legal minimum requirements, but higher amounts can be purchased.

 - $25,000 property damage incurred in one accident

 - $50,000 for two or more persons in one accident

 - $25,000 bodily injury for one person in one accident

-Drivers can obtain free multiple quotes for Georgia SR22A insurance from UltraCar Insurance – a leading company for all SR22A needs, whether you own a vehicle or not.
+You can obtain free multiple quotes for Georgia SR22A insurance from UltraCar Insurance – a leading company for all SR22A needs, whether you own a vehicle or not.
 We do the shopping for you, so you don’t have to.
-Submit your inquiry using our secure online form, or give us a call today!
+Start a quote now using our secure online form, or give us a call today!